 Open the Administration Console of Kaspersky Security Center.

-In the Managed devices folder of the Administration Console tree, open the folder with the name of the administration group for which you want to configure encryption of files on local drives.
+In the Managed devices folder in the Administration Console tree, open the folder with the name of the administration group for which you want to generate a list of files to be decrypted.